 Every year at Honors Day, the Memphis Child Advocacy Center honors our heroes: our committed team members, dedicated volunteers, and community advocates who work to safeguard the most vulnerable kids in our community.
-This year's Honors Day breakfast is scheduled for Friday, September 28.
+This year's Honors Day breakfast is scheduled for Friday, September 28 at the Holiday Inn, University of Memphis.
 Doors open at 8:00 AM.

 Our guest speaker is Kevin McNeil.
 McNeil is a former special victims detective with 20 years of law enforcement experience in Atlanta.
 His experience with multi-disciplinary investigation has prepared him to conduct powerful training for abuse investigators, child advocacy center staff, and other team members.
 He grew up in Shelby County.
 Visit Kevin McNeil's website to learn more.

 Tickets are available for $25.
-To reserve your seat, contact Chris Jones at 901-888-4335 or ecrjones [at] MemphisCAC [dot] org by Thursday, September 20.
-Tickets are complimentary Shelby County Child Protection Investigation Team members and Memphis Child Advocacy Center staff.
+To reserve your seat, contact Chris Jones at 901-888-4335 or crjones [at] MemphisCAC [dot] org by Thursday, September 20.
+Tickets are complimentary to Shelby County Child Protection Investigation Team members and Memphis Child Advocacy Center staff.

 Awards.
 At Honors Day, we recognize the commitment of both our team and the community members who support our mission.
 The Shelby County Child Protection Investigation Team (CPIT) is headquartered at the Memphis Child Advocacy Center.
 CPIT is 15 agencies strong and provides a coordinated team response to reported child sexual abuse and other severe abuse.
 There are also volunteers, donors, advocates, and organizations in the community that help our mission in a myriad of ways.

 The James G. Hughes CPIT Excellence Award for Compassion honors a member of the Shelby County Child Protection Investigation Team (CPIT) who has demonstrated exceptional compassion to children and their families.
-Charlotte Jones, victim advocacy manager at the Memphis Child Advocacy Center, is this year’s winner.
-Chadwick Lyons presented Ms. Jones with her award.
+Sgt.
+Malvin Jones, from the Memphis Police Department, is this year’s winner.

 The James G. Hughes CPIT Excellence Award for Teamwork recognizes those whose performance demonstrates exceptional professionalism and team collaboration.
-This year’s award is shared by two people.
-Wendy Barringer, an investigator from the Tennessee Department of Children’s Services, and Sgt.
-Anthony Lee from the Memphis Police Department.
-Lt.
-Darlene Smith presented Sgt.
-Lee with his award.
-Ms. Kathy Perry from the Department of Children's Services presented Ms. Barringer with her award.
+Tanisha Hobson-Harper, an investigator from the Tennessee Department of Children’s Services, will be recognized for teamwork at this year’s Honors Day.

 The James G. Hughes Community Advocate Award honors a community member whose efforts in Shelby County demonstrate commitment to the safety and well-being of children.
-This year’s Community Advocate Award goes to Dr. Altha Stewart.
-Dr. Stewart is associate professor of psychiatry at University of Tennessee and is a strong advocate for our community’s kids.
-She is pictured here (L) with Malrie Shelton (R) from UTHSC Center for Health in Justice Involved Youth.
-Ms. Shelton presented the award.
+This year’s Community Advocate Award goes to Katy Spurlock, program officerat The Urban Child Institute.

 The Nediva Award honors a volunteer who has made invaluable contributions toward the center’s mission.
-This year, longtime Memphis CAC volunteer Deborah Northcross will be recognized with the Nediva Award.
-She's was helping the center even before we opened our doors in 1992--and she's still helping!
-Virginia Stallworth, the executive director of the Memphis CAC, presented Ms. Northcross with her award.
+Nediva is a Hebrew name which means noble and generous.
+It is the origin of the word volunteer.
+This year, longtime Memphis CAC volunteer James H. Prentiss, Jr. will be recognized with the Nediva Award.

 The late Dr. James G. Hughes was a pioneer in child abuse prevention and intervention.
 He founded Le Bonheur Children in Crisis, was a founding member of the Memphis Child Advocacy Center board of directors, and was a lifelong advocate for children.